 This is a question I ponder sometimes, as I browse through fifteen internet shopping tabs on my phone; all various items I could definitely find at my local shopping centre.
-However, I refuse to believe I am addicted to online shopping.
-Even though I can probably count on one hand the in store purchases I’ve made this year, and yet my bank statement shows I have been shopping up a storm.
+Even though I can probably count on one hand the in store purchases I’ve made this year, and my bank statement shows I have been shopping up a storm, I refuse to believe I am addicted to online shopping.

 More than ever, consumers want convenience and value-for-money, regardless of whether they’re buying groceries at the local supermarket, or purchasing a new pair of shoes online.
 Take self-service for example.
 The self-serve checkouts at supermarkets were a much debated novelty when they were first introduced, however as a society, we’ve grown to accept them and embrace the speed and control they give to our weekly [sometimes daily] shop.

 The convenience and value-for-money need has also brought us all closer to the world of online shopping.
 NAB bank estimates the total worth of the Australian Online market to be $22.74billion as at last year, 2017.
 Like me, many other Australians also prefer to shop cellularly and at night time: Australia Post division StarTrack recorded a 52% increase in online shopping orders being processed over mobile device, and reported 30% of all online purchases are made in the three hours between 7pm-10pm.

 55% of shoppers said the low-cost of items kept them coming back to online retail, while 20% reported that convenience was the real draw.
 The introduction of payment options such as ZipPay and AfterPay also have us reaching for the credit card online.

 The premise of AfterPay is attractive to consumers as they hope to make more money from increased sales, than they lose on increased fees using the service.